Anita Andreassen

-Anita Andreassen (born 9 October 1960) is a Norwegian mushing competitor, and she has also competed in cycling and in cross country skiing.
+Anita Andreassen (born 9 October 1960) is a Norwegian mushing competitor and cyclist.
 She is three times world champion in mushing.
+She was awarded Egebergs Ærespris in 1996, for excelling in multiple sports.

 Mushing

-She received a bronze medal at the 1991 world championship, and gold medals in 1992, 1993 and 1994.
-She is three times European champion (2 individual, 1 relay), and several times National champion in mushing.
+She received a bronze medal at the 1991 World Championship, followed by gold medals in 1992, 1993 and 1994.
+At the 1993 World Championships, she also raced faster than the men.
+She is three times European champion (2 individual, 1 relay), and several times national champion in mushing.

+In 1987 she also became the first to win all three events during the Norwegian mushing championships.
+The achievement earned her the King's Cup.
+She also won the King's Cup trophy in mushing in 1989.
+She retired after her 1994 title.

 Other sports

 Andreassen was national champion in road cycling in 1979.
-She was a member of the national team from 1977 to 1980, and has represented Norway in the world championships.
+In a tight race in Steinkjer, during which it hailed, she won only centimetres ahead of reigning five-time national champion May Britt Nilsen.
+Andreassen was a member of the national team from 1977 to 1980, and represented Norway at the 1979 UCI Road World Championships.

 She has also competed successfully in cross country skiing.

 Awards

-Andreassen was awarded Egebergs Ærespris in 1996.
-She received Troms idrettskrets's medal of honor in 1982, and again "with star" in 2004, for her later achievements.
+Andreassen was awarded Egebergs Ærespris in 1996, for her accomplishments in mushing, cycling and skiing.
+She received the badge of honor from Troms District Association of the Sports Confederation in 1982, and the badge with star in 2004, for her later achievements.

+Personal life

+She was born in Tromsø and resided in Tromsdalen.
+Having finished commerce school in 1978, she worked as a bank clerk in the 1980s.
+She later resided in Skellefteå, having had two children in 1995 and 1997.